africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Dont give the best of yourself to the least important things.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/dont-give-the-best-of-yourself-to-the-least-important-things/","title":"Dont give the best of yourself to the least important things","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Dont give the best of yourself to the least important things/","title":"Dont give the best of yourself to the least important things","noteIcon":""}
 ---